smercer-quokka/Quokkaio-Demo/README.md

 ### Main Function

-The `quokkaio_demo` function demonstrates the primary workflow of interacting with the QuokkaIO API.
+The `quokkaio_demo` function demonstrates the primary workflow of interacting with the Quokka.io API.

 ```python
 def quokkaio_demo():